Introduction

 When customizing the code, it is very important that all the tests in your test suite are still passing.
 If not, there will be issues when upgrading to a new version of Consul Democracy (or even when updating the custom changes) that won't be detected until the code is running on production.
 Consul Democracy includes more than 6000 tests checking the way the application behaves; without them, it'd be impossible to make sure that new code doesn't break any existing behavior.

-So, first, make sure you've configured your fork so it uses a continuous integration system that runs all the tests whenever you make changes to the code.
+So, first, make sure you've so it uses a continuous integration system that runs all the tests whenever you make changes to the code.
 When changing the code, we recommend opening pull requests (a.k.a. merge requests) using a development branch so the tests run before the custom changes are added to the master

 branch.

 Then, if some tests fail, check one of the tests and see whether the test fails because the custom code contains a bug or because the test checks a behavior that no longer applies due to your custom changes (for example, you might modify the code so only verified users can add comments, but there might be a test checking that any user can add comments, which is the default behavior).
 If the test fails due to a bug in the custom code, fix it ;).
-If it fails due to a behavior that no longer applies, check the tests customization section.
+If it fails due to a behavior that no longer applies, check the section.